Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 The river camp sat just off the colony’s main road.
 It was a long strip of gently sloping pastureland stretching away from the road along the north bank of a river.
 The top of its slope emerged from the foot of a dense alpine forest known locally as the Devil’s Beard.
 From there the pasture rolled down through a tree-studded meadow to the rocky north bank of the river

-The forest above it was ancient, tangled, and old.
-It covered the lower third of the mountain like a beard covers the lower part of a face.
-Above the Beard, thrusting skyward, were a pair of rocky peaks, glacial horns, whose snowcaps—when the clouds were just right—glowed red in the light of the setting sun.
+The forest above the pasture was ancient, tangled, and dark.
+It covered the lower third of the mountain like a beard covers the lower part of a man’s angry face.
+Above the Beard, thrusting skyward, were a pair of rocky peaks—glacial horns, whose snowcaps, when the clouds were just right, glowed red in the light of the setting sun.

 The overseer and three of his deputies were sitting on their bedrolls sheltered by the overlapping branches of two towering everwoods.
 The remaining deputy kept watch over the coffle while a lone adult slave kept a sleepy eye on the wagons near the road.

-Two raucous coyote packs, one on either side, were engaged in a loud battle over territory, making campfire conversation difficult.
+Two raucous coyote packs, one on either side of the camp, were engaged in a loud battle over territory.
 The pack closest to the camp, hidden behind the screen of trees that defined the pasture’s boundary with the Beard, seemed to be winning.
-Lobbing batons of firewood in their direction now and then was the only way to quiet them . . . temporarily.
+Lobbing batons of firewood in their direction now and then was the only way to quiet them and make conversation possible.

 Thanks to the little charade in front of the church earlier in the day, the stage was set for the final phase of Hunter’s plan.
 Their bounty, seated at the fire and scheduled—soon—for second watch, was now under magical influence.
 With a little luck, he would doze off during his watch and that would bring an end to the mission.